Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Snack Master**

     With one hour of work or when you finish a long rest, you can cook a number of treats equal to your proficiency bonus.
 These special treats last 8 hours after being made.
-A creature can use a bonus action to eat one of those treats to gain temporary hit points equal to your proficiency bonus.
+A creature can use a :rsc-bonus-action:**Bonus Action** to eat one of those treats to gain temporary hit points equal to your proficiency bonus.

 ~~We need to cook Bartrum~~

----

-#### Crafter
+### Crafter

 *1st-level Feat*